oracle/cluster-api-provider-oci/README.md

 To ask questions or get the latest project news, please join us in the [#cluster-api-oci][#cluster-api-oci] channel on [Slack](http://slack.k8s.io/).

-### Office Hours

-The maintainers host office hours on the first Tuesday of every month at 06:00 PT / 09:00 ET / 14:00 CET / 18:00 IST via [Zooom][zoomMeeting].

-All interested community members are invited to join us.
-A recording of each session will be made available afterwards for folks who are unable to attend.

-Previous meetings: [ [notes][notes] | [recordings][notes] (coming soon) ]

 ### Support Policy

 **NOTE:** As the versioning for this project is tied to the versioning of Cluster API, future modifications to this